Master of Science in Computer Science

 PhD in Engineering and Applied Science in Computer Science

 The Computer Science department offers a PhD in Engineering and Applied Science.
 This degree further enables the graduate to advance the state of the art in computing.
 The graduate program develops the student's critical thinking, investigatory, and expository skills.
-The student will learn the foundations of computer science theory and application, and the interaction between the two.
-By understanding the extent and limitation of current knowledge in computer science, the graduate will learn to understand what issues are important and why.
+The student will learn the foundations of computer science theory and application and the interaction between the two.
+By understanding the extent and limitations of current knowledge in computer science, the graduate will learn to understand what issues are important and why.
 He or she will acquire the methodological skills to resolve important open problems and tackle challenging new projects.
 The student will learn to present problems and solutions, both orally and in writing.

 Financial Aid with Graduate Research/Teaching Assistantships